mattl3w1s/shsu_data_fetch/README.md

-# Makefiles and Python processors for fetching UH program data from their website.
+# Makefiles and Python processors for fetching SHSU program data from their website.

 ### Requires Python3.6 and pip3.